-Multi-family dwellings, as well as any non-residential development within the residential districts, must meet the design standards of Article 7.
+Detached single-family and multi-family dwellings, as well as any non-residential development within the residential districts, must meet the design standards of Article 7.

 B. Site Development Standards

 See Article 9 for additional on-site development standards and requirements, such as exterior lighting, accessory structures and uses, fences and walls, and permitted encroachments.